rmajuri/rob-project/README.md

 ### Frontend
 The frontend uses React JS, with an adherence to ES6 conventions.
 I used this because of my familiarity with it, along with the libraries [Material UI](https://material-ui.com/) for easy styling and [Formik](https://formik.org/) for easy form control and validation.

-Additionally, I used React because my conversations with GovExec thus far indicated that the company was interested in using React going forward.
-I wanted to demonstrate that I could be of help in this endeavor.
+Additionally, I used React to demonstrate that I could be of help to a team using this framework.

 ### Backend